espressif/esp-rainmaker-ios/README.md

 Node Grouping is optional but enabled by default.
 It can be disabled from the `Configuration.plist` by setting `Enable Grouping` key from `App Configuration` to `NO`.

+  ### Node Sharing

+  Node Sharing allows a user to share nodes with other registered users and allow them to monitor and control these nodes.
+  List of operations that are supported in node sharing :

+  For primary users:

+  - Register requests to share nodes.
+  - View pending requests.
+  - Cancel a pending request, if required.
+  - Remove node sharing.

+  For secondary users:

+  - View pending requests.
+  - Accept/decline pending requests.

+Node Sharing is optional but enabled by default.
+It can be disabled from the `Configuration.plist` by setting `Enable Sharing` key from `App Configuration` to `NO`.

 ## Supports